What is Ohio-birds?

 Ohio-birds is an email discussion list (mailing list) for Ohio birders and those interested in Ohio birds.
 Subscribers to Ohio-birds are able to:

-The list is automated, and individuals sign themselves up and manage how they receive the posts.
-This active list now has around 1,000 subscribers.
-Ohio-birds is sponsored by the Ohio Ornithological Society, so please thank them by supporting their efforts whenever you can.
+The list is free to use, and now has over 1,000 subscribers.
+The Ohio-birds list is sponsored by the Ohio Ornithological Society, so please thank them by supporting their efforts whenever you can.

 Who takes care of the mailing list?

 A list owner is a volunteer who makes sure that a list runs smoothly and has final say on issues that arise.
 This discussion list is not moderated and no prior review of postings takes place.
-Kathy Neugebauer is the Ohio-birds listowner.
-Feel free to contact her at listowner@Ohiobirds.org.
+Feel free to contact the list owner at firstname.lastname@example.org.

 Our email list is hosted by Miami University.
 This service saves us a great deal of money, so please show your them your support.

 The purpose of this mailing list is to discuss wild Ohio birds.
 However, it is NOT limited to reports of rarities, or even to sightings of birds in Ohio.
 Discussions of birding sites in Ohio, birding events in or near Ohio, and anything else that relates to wild Ohio birds are all appropriate topics.

 Brief messages that are not strictly within the above guidelines may also be appropriate.
 Examples would be sightings outside Ohio that are close enough to be of interest to Ohio birders, messages about non-bird Ohio natural history topics, and messages about birding topics that are not strictly related to Ohio.
 However, if your topic falls within this group of subjects, please think twice before posting it.
 Ask yourself whether this is really the best place on the Internet to post your message.
 Messages in this group should be limited to brief announcements, and should not become the subject of extended discussions.